Antibiotic Alternatives

 • Ear infections: The vast majority of children with recurrent ear infections improved after removing food allergens such as dairy from their diets.
 Garlic mullein oil drops can help ease the pain.

 • Bladder infections: Unsweetened cranberry juice clears bacteria from the bladder.
-Yogurt and Acidophilus probiotics are also helpful.
+Yogurt and Acidophilus probiotics are also helpful for bladder and urinary tract infections.

 • Respiratory infections: A sauna once a week can reduce respiratory problems by one half.